bemcho/home-ai/README.md

 Find your .lein folder nad add profiles.clj file Copy/paste this line {:user {:plugins [[lein-localrepo "0.5.2"]]}}

-lein localrepo install opencv-310.jar opencv/opencv 3.1.0

-Here the localrepo install task creates the 3.1.0. release of the opencv/opencv maven artifact from the opencv-310.jar lib and then installs it into the local maven repository.
-The opencv/opencv artifact will then be available to any maven compliant project (Leiningen is internally based on maven).
+Here the localrepo install task creates the 3.1.0. release of the opencv/opencv-native maven artifact from the opencv-native-310.jar lib and then installs it into the local maven repository.
+The opencv/opencv-native artifact will then be available to any maven compliant project (Leiningen is internally based on maven).

-Do the same thing with the native lib previously wrapped in a new jar file.

 lein localrepo install opencv-native-310.jar opencv/opencv-native 3.1.0